RestorationsSOS.com - Fire and Water Damage Restoration

 By Sarah Anderson

 Knowledge is one of the most important factors in emergency preparedness.
-It is important to learn what the common threats and hazards in your area are.
-While some areas are more exposed to fires, other areas are exposed to water damages and floods, caused by extreme weather conditions.
+It is important to learn about the common threats and hazards in your area.
+While some areas are more prone to fires, other areas are exposed to water damages and floods caused by extreme weather conditions.

 Threats and Hazards

-If you want to obtain additional information about local threats and hazards, get a copy of your Community Disaster Plans and read it carefully.
+If you want to obtain additional information about local threats and hazards, get a copy of your Community Disaster Plan and read it carefully.

 Community Response and Evacuation Plans